-Omnichannel means providing the same excellent UX whether customers shop in-store, online or digitally via mobile device, tablet or laptop, or even live chat or by phone.
+Omnichannel means providing the same excellent UX whether customers shop in-store, online or digitally via a mobile device, tablet or laptop, or even live chat or by phone.
 Giving people options makes shopping more convenient and increases a business’ chances for conversion.

 To start, businesses should integrate software that makes it possible to offer and manage an omnichannel experience.
-This often requires a website backend and an ERP (enterprise resource planning) that syncs inventory and processes orders in real time, whether someone buys a product online or in-store.
+This often requires a website backend and an ERP (enterprise resource planning) that syncs inventory and processes orders in real-time, whether someone buys a product online or in-store.

 From the customer perspective, people want flexibility in how they shop, pay, and receive or pick-up purchases/services.
 Restricting customer options risks a loss in sales, and expanding options can help a business to stay competitive.

 User Experiences that Convert: Update Your Website for Success